-The “Middle Ages” is the name given to a thousand-year long period of European and Near Eastern history and culture spanning the period between “Antiquity” (c.
+The “Middle Ages” is the name given to a thousand-year long period of European, Eurasian, and African history and culture spanning the period between “Antiquity” (c.
 1000 BCE to 500 CE) and “Modernity” (c.
 1600 CE onward).
 Those who defined themselves as "modern" came to view the medieval period condescendingly, associating it with basic themes and images such as heroism and chivalry, “feudal” society, and religious fervor.
 All of these are stereotypes that say far more about “modernity” than they do about a period whose innovations are essential parts of Western as well as global culture as we know it today.
 Learning about the vast and varied period known as the Middle Ages offers a unique and valuable perspective on modern history and culture.
 It also allows you to see the many different ways in which human societies function, invent, create, believe, and interact.
 From the viewpoint of its cultural descendants in the New World as well as the Old, the Middle Ages is both “us” and “not us,” at once part of our collective heritage and something very, very different.

 The secondary field in Medieval Studies examines the Middle Ages from many different angles and through the eyes of many different disciplines.
 It draws on the wealth of medieval teaching and scholarship at Harvard, where there are faculty medievalists in at least twenty departments, programs, and schools.
 The secondary field consists of one foundational course in any discipline, plus four more advanced courses that expose students to the wide range of disciplines that make up Medieval Studies.
 While some of these courses teach or require specialist skills, most are intended to be accessible to any interested student, whatever the student's field of specialization.

 REQUIREMENTS: 5 courses (20 credits)